 Enact policies of ACAPT;

-Approve all resolutions and opinions in the name of ACAPT.
+Approve all resolutions and statements of opinion in the name of ACAPT.

 The Annual Meeting shall be held once per year on a day as determined by the Board of Directors.

 Motions

 Proposed motions shall be submitted to ACAPT’s Board of Directors no later than two months prior to the date of the Annual Meeting.